Salary Survey Extra: Deep Focus on Magento 2 Certified Associate Developer

 In terms of workplace standing, the largest single group of Magento 2 Certified Associate Developer holders we heard from, 34.5 percent of those surveyed, are employed at the senior specialist level.
 The rest, in descending order, are either rank-and-file employees (30.1 percent), specialists (18.6 percent), managers or directors (both 5.3 percent), executives (3.5 percent), or senior managers (2.7 percent).

-Most of the Magento 2 Certified Associate Developer holders who responded to the survey are IT novices, having worked in a role that directly utilizes one or more of their certified skills for either between 3 and 5 years (34.8 percent) or between zero years (1 to 11 months) and 2 years (33 percent).
+Most of the Magento 2 Certified Associate Developer holders who responded to the survey are IT novices, having worked in a role that directly utilizes one or more of their certified skills for either between 3 and 5 years (34.8 percent or those surveyed) or between zero years (1 to 11 months) and 2 years (33 percent).
 The rest have been plying their certified skills for either between 6 and 8 years (19.6 percent), between 9 and 10 years (3.6 percent), or more than 10 years (9 percent).

 Finally, here’s the view of Magento 2 Certified Associate Developer holders on key questions from the survey about how certification impacts job performance: